 Visitation is a schedule that says when you can spend time with your child.

 The court often decides visitation as part of a custody case.
-If the child lives with one parent, the other parent usually has weekly visits.
+If the child lives with one parent, the other parent usually has visitation.

 Can I ask for visits?